Specialist Leaders in Education

 My SLE commitment is to the disadvantaged.
 I believe it is the responsibility of the school to raise the levels of achievement of its pupils and to take an active interest in the whole development of those pupils’ values.
 In particular, I have supported schools with innovative ways to engage parents and pupils in their wellbeing and involvement in learning.

 Ash Grove Academy is also a Helicopter Story Centre of Excellence, the only one in the north of England.
 I am accredited with the title of Helicopter Story Champion, having completed my training at Goldsmiths, University of London, with Trisha Lee and Isla Hill, the founding members of MakeBelieve Arts.
 I feel passionate about the impact that such a simple approach can have on improving social skills, self-esteem and early literacy in young children.
-Helicopter Stories supports children to develop composition, transcription and self-monitoring skills through story-telling and story acting.
+Helicopter Stories is also a key motivator for children writing independently, as it develops composition, transcription and self-monitoring skills through storytelling and story-acting, and the approach is cited in the EEF’s Preparing for Literacy guidance document.
 It is a truly child-centred and inclusive approach, with the voice of the child at the heart of its purpose, and this reflects my personal ethos of teaching and learning.

 Kim Clarke (Specialism: Literacy):